UMRoboticsTeam/umrt-base-station/README.md

         `WS_CON`, this is where foxglove looks for new data.
         `L_MON_ID/R_MON_ID`, this is the ids of the left and right monitor and can be found inside the settings on the device `DOCKER_LAUNCH_FILE`, the location to start.sh which is found in this repo.
+    b.
+Copy this file to `~/.config/autostart/umrt_launch.desktop`.
+It's very important that the `autostart` folder is all lowercase.

 3. Open the Extensions manager and install `Windows Calls` by domadoman.
 This allows the windows to be moved and managed on `Ubuntu Wayland`.
 This lacks the functionally to make it full-screen, look for new package or custom package in next version.
 4. Run the following command `cd /etc/netplan`, look for any config file something like `*-config.yaml` or `*-net-ctf.yaml`.
 Then open that file with your text editor.
-Edit this file and add the following, note that you must change ens33 to be your interface found in the ethernets section above.
+Edit this file and add the following, note that you must change ens33 to be your interface found in the Ethernets section above.

 ```
 vlans: